domluna/memn2n/README.md

 # memn2n

-Attempts to implement End-To-End Memory Networks using Tensorflow.
+WIP implementation of End-To-End Memory Networks with sklearn-like interface using Tensorflow.

 It's not currently working!
-However, it does properly converge on the correct set of words.

-## Goals

-1. Learn Tensorflow
-2. sklearn-like interface
+The cost lowers but accuracy doesn't improve in relation.
+That's not how it's supposed to work!